Exporting roses to Italy, France, Spain, Portugal, Greece, Malta and Cyprus

 - Read more about plant health in the EU Export Helpdesk.

-The most important B2B schemes for foliage are MPS, GLOBALG.A.P., Fairtrade and ETI.
-MPS offers several standards, of which MPS-ABC certification covers environmental performance and is considered a must for growers.
-Other schemes include MPS-SQ (focusing on social issues), MPS-GAP (on Good Agricultural Practices) and MPS-Quality.
+The MPS organisation offers several standards, of which MPS-ABC certification covers environmental performances and is considered a must for growers which are also benchmarked with GLOBALG.A.P..
+Furthermore, there are several other schemes such as MPS-SQ (focusing on social issues), MPS-GAP (on Good Agricultural Practices) and MPS-Quality.
 The most comprehensive standard is MPS-Florimark, which is a combination of the aforementioned four schemes.

 - GLOBALG.A.P. gives an overview of all the standards for flowers and ornamentals.

-6. What competition do you face on the southern European foliage market?
+5. What competition do I face on the southern European cut roses market?

 - Try not to compete on price alone, but build partnerships with buyers and strive for excellent product quality.

-7. Through which channels can you get foliage on the southern European market?
+6. Through which channels can you get roses on the southern European market?